ParallelTask/dinoloop/wiki/controllers.md

         }
     }

-    // This controller would not go through authorization
+    // It would not go through authorization
     @Controller('/contact')
     export class ContactController extends ApiController {
         @HttpGet('/get')